The Civic Quarter project will build on the vision for the Market Square that was agreed in March 2022.

 Traders and stalls

-- an increase in the overall number of stalls being proposed to 94 – from the initial proposal of 91 – with a commitment that all current traders would be able to return
+- 96 stalls in total, a further increase from the initial proposal of 91, and then 94 more recently – with a commitment that all current traders would be able to return

-- an increase in the number of permanent stalls to 36 – from the previous proposal of 27 – meaning traders who trade most often will benefit from new lockable stalls that are better designed than those currently in use on the market
+- 44 permanent stalls; a further increase from the initial proposal of 27, and then 36 more recently – meaning traders who trade most often will benefit from new lockable stalls

-- a smaller canopy which will now only cover a new seating area, which will be lockable out of hours, responding to feedback about antisocial behaviour in covered areas not being caught on CCTV
+- The proposal for covered seating now features parasols around the fountain, along with trees providing shelter.
+Previously the proposal was for a small, fixed canopy which would be lockable out of hours.
+The proposals respond to feedback about antisocial behaviour in covered areas not being caught on CCTV

 - a commitment to maintaining traders’ pitch fees at the pre-decant level for the first 12 months following the redevelopment of the market

-- confirmation that toilets for traders will be situated in the market square basement to support traders, and that new underground bin facilities will be provided to significantly improve waste storage and collection processes
+- confirmation that toilets for traders will be renovated and remain situated in the market square basement to support traders, and that new underground bin facilities will be provided to significantly improve waste storage and collection processes.

 The demountable stalls can contract or expand in accordance with demand from traders, meaning that this part of the Market Square would be available for additional trading during busier days and months, or to provide flexible space for occasional events.